 The Gratitude Triple is the smallest version that still works.
 Three things, sixty seconds, before sleep.
 The simplicity is the feature.
 People stick with it because the cost is so low that even a difficult day cannot derail it.
+The version that survives a hard week is the only version that matters in the long run.

 Why This Works